canonical/charm-relation-interfaces/interfaces/opencti_connector/v0/README.md

 In most cases, this will be accomplished using the [opencti-connector library](https://github.com/canonical/opencti-operator/blob/main/lib/charms/opencti/v0/opencti_connector.py), although charm developers are free to provide alternative libraries as long as they fulfill the behavioral and schematic requirements described in this document.

 ## Direction
 The `opencti-connector` interface does not implement a typical provider/requirer pattern.
-The library has an `OpenctiConnectorCharm` class which is inherited by connector charms that want to consume this library, such as the [crowdstrike connector charm](https://github.com/canonical/opencti-operator/tree/main/connectors/crowdstrike).
+The interface is designed specifically for OpenCTI connectors, with the assumption that there will always be a single OpenCTI provider.
+To streamline the development of 20+ nearly identical connectors, a shared `OpenctiConnectorCharm` base class was created to encapsulate common relation logic, reducing boilerplate and simplifying charm creation.
+The `OpenctiConnectorCharm` class is inherited by connector charms that want to consume this library, such as the [crowdstrike connector charm](https://github.com/canonical/opencti-operator/tree/main/connectors/crowdstrike).

 ```mermaid
 flowchart TD